stamparm/maltrail/README.md

 ![On mouse over trail](http://i.imgur.com/IvDOIt1.png)

 For each threat there is a column `tag` that can be filled with arbitrary "tags" to closely describe all threats sharing the same trail.
-Also, it is a great way to describe threats individually, so all threats sharing the same tag could be grouped out later.
+Also, it is a great way to describe threats individually, so all threats sharing the same tag (e.g. `falsepositive`) could be grouped out later:

 ![Tags](http://i.imgur.com/iI2Alh8.png)